215 S. Main St., Walworth, 262-275-6466

 N2666 County Road K, Darien, 262-882-3470

 SMILES provides equine assisted activities and therapies such as therapeutic horseback riding as well as unmounted activities for children and adults with disabilities.
 Services are available to anyone four years and older regardless of the type of disability.
+SMILES is always in need of volunteers to help lead horses and sidewalk in classes.
+The minimum age to volunteer is 15.
+All training is provided, and no horse experience is required.

 Emergency shelter for homeless men that travels from site-to-site on a weekly basis October through April.
 3 meals daily and safe overnight sleeping accommodations.